 FULL REVIEW: Shotgun Child Bike Seat

 If you’re planning on introducing your little one to the trails, the Shotgun seat is a solid and affordable bet.
-Mountain bike frames come in a wide variety of shapes and sizes and the Shotgun seat will likely fit them all (unless it’s an ebike!).
-It can even be adjusted to fit bikes with wider tubing.
+Mountain bike frames come in a wide variety of shapes and sizes and the Shotgun seat will likely fit them all – it can even be adjusted to fit bikes with wider tubing.
+(Unless it’s an e-bike, then you need the Shotgun 2.0).

-The thickly padded saddle can rotate independently of the rest of the seat, which greatly increases its ability to adjust to fit various styles of frames.
-Reinstallation is pretty quick and easy, but the seat will have to be re-adjusted when mounting to a new bike.
+The thickly padded saddle can tilt independently from the base of the seat, which greatly increases its ability to adjust to fit various styles of frames.
+Reinstallation is pretty quick and easy, but the seat will have to be re-adjusted when mounting to a different bike.

 Another benefit of the Shotgun is the optional mini handlebars for kids (shown in the pic above).
 Some kids love having their own handlebars as it gives them their own place to hang on, while also keeping their hands off your grips.

-In the end, however, using the mini handlebars comes down to personal preference as most kids have no problem holding onto your handlebars next to the stem.
+In the end, using the mini handlebars comes down to personal preference as most kids have no problem holding onto your handlebars (closer to th stem).

 PROS: